-The complete resource mapping of the district, the vision statement and the results of the SWOT analysis cultivate in the emergence of the following development issues.
+The complete resource mapping of the district, the vision statement and the results

 (i) There exists every possibility of increasing farm productivity and hence farm production, with the application of latest production technologies.

 - (ii) There exists potentials for increasing the area under irrigation by modernizing the irrigation by tanks available in the district. - (iii) The growth of the sugar industry in the district can be further stepped up. - (iv) The livestock development can be further accelerated by the technological revolutions. - (v) High industry's infrastructure requiring further strengthening. - (vi) Rice processing industry and oil mills require further development support.